Bernard Edwards: Death

-In 1996, Nile Rodgers was named Tobacco Superproducer of the Year in Japan, and was invited to perform there with Chic in April of that year.
+In 1996, Edwards and Nile Rodgers were in Japan participating in "J.T.
+Super Producers '96," a concert series sponsored by Japan Tobacco.
 Just before the concert at the Budokan Arena in Tokyo, Edwards fell ill, but despite Rodgers' insistence, refused to cancel the gig.
 He managed to perform but had to be helped at times.
 At one point, Edwards blacked out for a few seconds before resuming his playing.
 Rodgers assumed the absence of bass was a deliberate improvisation and did not learn the truth until after the show.
-After the concert, Nile went to check on Bernard and asked how he was doing, to which he replied "I'm fine, I just need to rest."
-This was the last time Nile spoke to Bernard.
+After the concert, Rodgers went to check on Edwards and asked how he was doing, to which he replied "I'm fine, I just need to rest."
+This was the last time Rodgers spoke to Edwards.
 Edwards retired to his hotel room where he was later found dead by Rodgers.
 The medical examiner determined the cause of death was pneumonia.
-Edwards' final performance was issued in 1996 as the album Live at the Budokan.
+Edwards's final performance was issued in 1999 as the album Live at the Budokan.

 Influence

-His bass line from Chic hit "Good Times" has become one of the most copied pieces of music in history, and had a huge influence on musicians of many genres when released and was the inspiration for "Another One Bites the Dust" by Queen.
+His bass line from the Chic hit "Good Times" has become one of the most copied pieces of music in history, and had a huge influence on musicians of many genres when released and was the inspiration for "Another One Bites the Dust" by Queen.

-The Chic song "Good Times" was credited on Sugarhill Gang's "Rapper's Delight" in 1979 (the vinyl label reads "based on the music from the song 'Good Times' N. Rogers / B. Edwards") – the first rap song to become a mainstream hit.
+"Good Times" was credited on Sugarhill Gang's "Rapper's Delight" in 1979 (the vinyl label reads "based on the music from the song 'Good Times' N. Rogers / B. Edwards") – the first rap song to become a mainstream hit.
 The following decades saw it sampled by artists of diverse genres, from rap to punk and techno to pop.
 Duran Duran bassist John Taylor often played the song in homage during his solo performances and cited Edwards as his primary influence.

 Edwards was nominated for four Grammy Awards for his work with Chic, Sister Sledge, Diana Ross, and Robert Palmer.

 On September 19, 2005, Edwards was honored posthumously for his outstanding achievement as a producer, when he was inducted into the Dance Music Hall of Fame at a ceremony held in New York.